Perimenopause - Part 2: Navigating conversations with your doctor on hormones & HRT

 If you’ve made it this far, THANK YOU.
 I appreciate you.

-And I appreciate if you would leave a comment, share this post and have more conversations about women’s health with your doctor and with the women and men in your life who you care about. <3
+And I appreciate if you would share this post and have more conversations about women’s health with your doctor and with the women and men in your life who you care about. <3

-On that note, if you want more help, check out The Better Beyond 40 Formula.
+If you want to go deeper and get my personal help, check out The Better Beyond 40 Formula.

 Previous